RETREAT FAQ

 Will there be a way to coordinate travel with other guests?

-As we get closer to the retreat, a shared Google Sheet will be created where guests can add their flight details.
+Sam will create a community Whatsapp group as our group forms.
+A shared Google Sheet will be created where guests can add their flight details as they come together.

 This makes it easy to coordinate arrivals, share transportation, and connect with others traveling at similar times.